 Jonathan has a Politics degree from the University of Exeter.
 He has chaired debates between notable public figures, including senior government ministers.
 He is responsible for overseeing a number of policy sectors for The Parliamentary Review.

 Mark Kinver has a degree in Broadcasting Studies from Falmouth College of Arts.
 Mark has been a journalist for BBC News for more than a decade, spending the past seven years as an environment reporter.
 His area of particular focus is tree-related issues, scientific research and public policy.
 During his time at the BBC, Mark has been invited to write for a number of publications, including Chatham House's International Affairs journal, Green Futures and BBC Wildlife magazines.

 Ben Clover has a degree in History from The University of York.
 He has been a journalist for nine years, working on regional, national and trade press titles.
 Over his three years at the Health Service Journal he has reported on the biggest set of reforms ever introduced into the NHS and regularly appears as an expert for the BBC and Sky News.

 Edward Jones has a degree in English from the University of Warwick.
 He has worked with many leading UK brands to formulate PR and marketing campaigns and was key in the development of the Parliamentary Portal.

 Kaye Wiggins has a degree in Modern History from Oxford University.
 Following several work experience stints, including at the Lancashire Evening Post, Lancashire Life and a local radio station, and a role as comment editor of the Oxford Student newspaper, she became a reporter at Third Sector magazine in 2009.
 After three years covering politics, policy and legal affairs at the title, she moved to the Local Government Chronicle as senior correspondent in 2012.

-Assistant Head of Communications - William Dodds
+Head of Communications - William Dodds

 Senior Correspondent - Andrew Barlow